Toronto doctor questions evidence quality for morning-sickness drug Diclectin

 Dr. Persaud does not argue that Diclectin is necessarily unsafe; rather, he says there is no solid proof that it eases morning sickness at all.

-In his latest effort to probe the evidence, he reviewed more than 7,500 pages of documents released by the U.S. Food and Drug Administration and Health Canada under freedom-of-information laws about a U.S. clinical trial referred to as the “eight-way study.”
+In his latest effort to probe the evidence, he reviewed more than 7,500 pages of documents released by the U.S. Food and Drug Administration and Health Canada under freedom-of-information laws about a U.S. clinical trial referred to as the “8-way study.”

 Conducted at 14 different sites in 1974, the study divided 2,308 participants in the first trimester of pregnancy into eight groups, each of which received different combinations of three drugs or a placebo.
-Although the eight-way study’s results contributed to the FDA and Health Canada approving the treatment, the study itself was never published.
+Although the 8-way study’s results contributed to the FDA and Health Canada approving the treatment, the study itself was never published.

 The unearthed documents reveal that 31 per cent of the participants did not complete the trial, even though it was only seven days long.
 At least one investigator was removed for a slew of irregularities with his or her work, including “data recording in absence of patient visits.”
 And a final version of the study was apparently never submitted; the FDA only had an interim report to release to Dr. Persaud.